 Remember to rinse your car thoroughly after washing to remove any soap residue.
 Leaving soap on the surface can attract dirt and other contaminants, leading to a sticky appearance.
 Finally, dry your car using a clean, lint-free cloth or chamois to prevent water spots.

-Waxing the Car
+Waxing The Car

 Waxing your car provides an additional layer of protection against sticky residue and helps maintain its shine.
 The wax acts as a barrier, preventing substances from adhering to the paintwork and making them easier to remove.
 Regular waxing not only keeps your car looking glossy but also adds a protective coating that repels dirt and sticky substances.